carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 {: .language-python}

 <img src="../fig/20-Dask-arrays-s2-true-color-image_masked.png" title="True color image after masking out clouds" alt="masked true color image" width="612" style="display: block; margin: auto;" />

+In the following section we will see how to make use of parallelization to run these steps and compare timings to the serial runs.

 # Dask-powered rasters